 Psychotherapy for Adults

-Over time, we all develop ways of relating to ourselves and others that once made sense but may begin to feel constricting or out of alignment.
-In therapy, we slow down together and begin to notice what is actually happening — in thought, emotion, and in the body — creating space for insight, relief, and new possibilities.
+Over time, we develop ways of relating to ourselves and others that once made sense but can begin to feel limiting or out of alignment.
+You may notice patterns in relationships that leave you feeling unseen or emotionally disconnected, or find yourself stuck in anxiety, self-criticism, or emotional reactions that are difficult to fully understand.
+Therapy offers an opportunity to slow down and begin paying closer attention to what is happening in thoughts, emotions, and in the body.
+Together, we work to better understand the underlying patterns shaping your experience while also creating space for something new to emerge.

 My approach is grounded in a relational psychodynamic perspective and is trauma-informed, with attention to how emotional experience lives not only in thought but in the nervous system.
-Alongside traditional talk therapy, I integrate somatic awareness and draw from Somatic Experiencing®, a body-oriented approach that supports nervous system regulation and deeper integration.
+Alongside traditional talk therapy, I integrate somatic awareness and draw from Somatic Experiencing®, a body-oriented approach that supports nervous system regulation, emotional processing, and a deeper connection to yourself.

 Therapy with me is collaborative, thoughtful, and grounded in genuine human connection.
-Many clients describe feeling a sense of relief simply from having space to explore without pressure while also being met with clarity and honest reflection.
+Clients often find relief in simply having space to explore openly without pressure, while also being met with honesty, curiosity and careful reflection.

 depression